Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 Here’s how it works:

-Your spouse or partner can still put your TFSA money into his or her own TFSA without using up their own TFSA contribution room.
-But for that to happen, there are deadlines to meet and there is paperwork to fill out.
+Your spouse or partner can still put your TFSA money into their TFSA without using their TFSA contribution room.
+But for that to happen, there are deadlines to meet and paperwork to fill out.

 Your spouse or partner has to file an RC240 form with the Canada Revenue Agency (CRA).

-That way the government knows the money is coming from your TFSA and is what’s called an “exempt contribution.”
+That way, the government knows the money comes from your TFSA and is an “exempt contribution.

 As such, it shouldn’t be taxed.